 Description of original award (Fiscal Year 2021, $425,000)

-The program will serve 75 female-identified youth aged 17 or younger (girls) mainly referred through juvenile justice partners in two urban counties (Anoka and Hennepin) over a 36-month program period.
+The program will serve 75 female-identified youth aged 17 or younger (girls) mainly referred through juvenile justice partners in urban counties (Hennepin, Anoka, and Ramsey) over a 36-month program period.
 All girls are expected to be high-risk and disconnected, with a history of victimization and trauma.
 Most will have histories of contact with both the juvenile justice and foster care systems.
 They will have been arrested or referred for intake to a juvenile justice agency that handles juvenile crime, delinquency, and youth in need of guidance, treatment, or rehabilitation due to problematic behavior.
 ENOUGH. will be used as a deferment strategy to hopefully prevent detainment and/or involvement in the juvenile justice system.

 ENOUGH. services are gender-specific, and evidence-based.
 The program provides comprehensive, holistic services, ongoing, 1:1 case management, and group interventions using best-practice engagement techniques and strategies for best serving the target population.
 Services will be girl-centered, gender-responsive, culturally relevant, and self-paced.
 Key programming includes prevention, early intervention, support services, life coaching, enhanced re-entry strategies, training for professionals, and much more.